Coffee agroforestry creates wildlife corridor in Vietnam

 The Prosperous Farmers and Forests Partnerships

-This project, called the Prosperous Farmers and Forests Partnership, aims to transform a massive area - 2,500 hectares of land currently under monoculture farming.
-We plan to convert it into a thriving agroforestry.
-We will also restore a 18,000 hectares of natural forest, further strengthening wildlife corridors between the Bac Huong Hoa and Dakrong Nature Reserves.
+The Prosperous Farmers and Forests Partnership, funded by the Danida Green Business Partnership (DGBP), aims to transform a massive area - 2,500 hectares of land currently under monoculture farming—into thriving agroforestry.
+This community-corporate partnership, led by Slow and WWF, focuses on building sustainable, resilient and inclusive forest economies in Vietnam.
+In addition to the agroforestry conversion, the project will restore 18,000 hectares of natural forest, further strengthening wildlife corridors between the Bac Huong Hoa and Dakrong Nature Reserves.

 So next time you grab a cup...